aaboyd/aaboyd.github.com/_posts/2013-08-04-git-hg-windows-setup.md

 **Note :** make sure to change the path to the key file so that the correct ppk file is used by pageant.

 ### SSH config for hg and git

-####Git
+#### Git
 To use the correct agent for SSH with Git for Windows you need to set an environment variable.
 Add an environment variable GIT_SSH=\Path\to\plink.exe.
 Plink will use the ssh key that was loaded into pageant.

-####Mercurial
+#### Mercurial
 To use the plink with hg you must add it to the mercurial config file.
 This is pretty simple, open up the mercurial.ini file that is located in your home directory.
-Under the ```[ui]``` section, add ```ssh=plink -ssh```.
+Under the [ui] section, add
+{% highlight shell %}ssh=plink -ssh{% endhighlight shell %}
 Also, if you want command line capabilities with Mercurial you will need to add it to your PATH environment variables, this is not done during the installation.

 ## Start developing!
 Now that you are ready to contribute, go make your mark on the internet community!